frantisekvasa/rotate_parcellation/README.md

 # Spherical rotation (permutation) of a parcellated cortical map

+**Note**: It has been brought to my attention that the permutation approach implemented here is biased, and does not uniformly sample the space of permutations on the sphere.
+For details, see description and references within the document "technical_note_18July2018.docx" at https://github.com/spin-test/spin-test.
+Until the code provided here has been updated to correct this, please use with caution.

 Code (in Matlab and R) to perform a spherical rotation (permutation) of a parcellated cortical map.

 Includes coordinates on the Freesurfer sphere of 360 regions from the Glasser et al. *Nature* 2016 HCP parcellation.